- Learning disabilities affect how you learn in a specific area, such as reading or writing.

 What are learning disabilities?

 In Australia, up to 1 in every 10 people has a learning disability.
-The most common ones are:

 What are the symptoms of learning disabilities?

 If you have a learning disability, you do not process information as well as someone without a learning disability.

 Often there's a gap between your potential and what you achieve at school.

 You may have a family member with learning difficulties.